databendlabs/databend-docs/docs/en/sql-reference/10-sql-commands/00-ddl/17-inverted-index/refresh-inverted-index.md

 <EEFeature featureName='INVERTED INDEX'/>

-Refreshes an asynchronous inverted index in Databend.
-Asynchronous inverted indexes require manual refresh after creation or data updates.
+Refreshes an inverted index in Databend.
+An inverted index requires refresh in the following scenarios:

+- When data is inserted into the table before creating the inverted index, manual refreshing of the inverted index is necessary post-creation to effectively index the inserted data.
+- When the inverted index encounters issues or becomes corrupted, it needs to be refreshed.
+If the inverted index breaks due to certain blocks' inverted index files being corrupted, a query such as `where match(body, 'wiki')` will return an error.
+In such instances, you need to refresh the inverted index to fix the issue.

 ## Syntax